Arriving at St. Mary’s – Main Site

 For regular rates, take a ticket as you enter the visitors’ lot and carry it with you.
 Before leaving the hospital, insert your ticket and pay by cash or credit card at the payment kiosks in the main lobby or Emergency Department.
 You can also pay at the exit gate with a credit card.

-NEW – discounted, multi-day passes (effective October 1, 2016) can be purchased at the window marked Information and Bill Payment in the main lobby.
+Multi-day passes can be purchased at the window marked Information and Bill Payment in the main lobby.
 The discounted passes are 50 per cent off our highest daily rate of $14.
 Passes are inserted at the gate when entering and exiting the visitors’ lot.
 Each pass gives unlimited entry/exit over a 24-hour period and can be used any time within one year of purchase, on consecutive or non-consecutive days.
 Passes can also be shared between patients, their visitors and caregivers.

 - 5 day Pass: $35.00